 A good grade at GCSE Art is helpful, but you can choose Art if you have studied GCSE Technology.
-See Miss Grey, Mrs Kearney or Mrs Willingham for further help and advice.
+See Miss Grey and Mrs Kearney for further help and advice.

 Art offers you a different way of working and learning amongst your other subjects, But as Art also develops analytical and critical thinking skills it is suitable alongside most other subjects.